David Siegel (computer scientist): Early life and education

 Siegel was born in 1961 and spent his early childhood in the Bronx, New York and focused on computer science at a young age.
 By 12 years old, he had built memory and logic boards and learned to program a supercomputer at New York University's Courant Institute of Mathematical Sciences.
 As a freshman in high school, he taught a programming course to high school students at an NYU summer program.

-After attending Mamaroneck High School, Siegel graduated from Princeton University with a degree in electrical engineering and computer science and he went on to receive a PhD in computer science from the Massachusetts Institute of Technology.
+After attending Mamaroneck High School, Siegel graduated from Princeton University with a degree in electrical engineering and computer science and he went on to receive a PhD in computer science from the MIT.
 There, he conducted research at the Artificial Intelligence Laboratory and developed thermal and tactile sensors for the Utah-MIT dexterous four-fingered hand, as well as a computational architecture for controlling the system.

 Career

 After leaving MIT, Siegel worked alongside Jeff Bezos at D.E.
 Shaw & Co and became the company's first Chief Information Officer.
 During this time he founded FarSight Financial Services, the first integrated personal financial services website.
 FarSight performed the first retail stock trade on the Internet and was acquired by Merrill Lynch.
 He later served as Chief Technology Officer and Managing Director at Tudor Investment Corporation.
 In 1999, Siegel founded Blink.com, a web-based browser bookmark storage, organization, and sharing service that automatically searched for new sites related to users' existing bookmarks.
+Blink was later sold to the Vendare Group.

 Two Sigma

 In 2001, Siegel co-founded Two Sigma, a New York City-based company that applies data science and technology to financial services.
 Siegel has stated that he believes investment managers that take a scientific approach to investing – by using machines, data, and artificial intelligence – have a distinct advantage.
-Two Sigma now manages $60B assets globally, and has offices in New York, Houston, London, Hong Kong and Shanghai.
-It employs approximately 1,600 people — two thirds in research and development roles, with science and math backgrounds, including about 250 people with Ph.D.s.
+As of 2019, Two Sigma managed $60B assets globally, and had offices in New York, Houston, London, Hong Kong and Shanghai.

 Siegel has spoken about encouraging employees to branch out from their daily work at Two Sigma, taking on outside engineering challenges and coding competitions.
 In May 2019, a Two Sigma team competed in the inaugural New York City FIRST robotics corporate challenge after setting up a temporary robotics lab in its New York office.

 Siegel supports employees contributing to the company's Data Clinic, which uses the pro bono model to connect Two Sigma data scientists on a project basis with the social sector.
-In a partnership with the Environmental Defense Fund, the Data Clinic data scientists used public data on inspections of oil and gas wells to develop predictive models that could be used to send inspectors to higher risk sites.
+In a partnership with the Environmental Defense Fund, the Two Sigma Data Clinic data scientists used public data on inspections of oil and gas wells to develop predictive models that could be used to send inspectors to higher risk sites.